Teaching at Forest Fields Primary and Nursery School!

 and talk about a range of fiction, poetry and non-fiction.

-Reception children begin to learn the first 31 phonic sounds from the ‘Read, Write, Inc’ phonics programme when they enter Reception Class.
+Reception children begin to learn all the phonemes in phases 2 - 4 in the Little Wandle Letters and Sounds Revised phonics programme when they enter Reception Class.

 This is taught at a rapid pace: children are introduced to 1 phoneme per day throughout the first term.
 The teaching of this is multi-sensory and active using the wider school environment such as the Early Years outdoor area to ensure purposeful learning is taking place.
 Opportunities are continually provided to develop children’s CLLD skills in adult-led and child-initiated activities every day, with a focus on speaking and listening.

-Letter sounds are sent home as they are introduced in class to consolidate learning and to keep parents and carers up to date on the progress being made in school.
+Letter sounds are posted on Google Classroom for Parents and Carers to support their child at home to learn to read using phonics.
+Parents and carers up to date on the progress being made in school.

-Intervention activities will be in place for those children who are not secure with the Set 1 sounds to target any gaps in phonic knowledge so far.
+Intervention activities will be in place for those children who are not secure with learning their phonics and gaps in phonic knowledge so far.

 Environments will be vocabulary-rich, inviting and well resourced, allowing children to build on their vocabulary and confidence in using increasingly sophisticated sentences.